Salient ImageNet: How to discover spurious features in Deep Learning?: Acknowledgements

 \section{Acknowledgements}

-This project was supported in part by NSF CAREER AWARD 1942230, a grant from NIST 60NANB20D134, HR00112090132, ONR grant 13370299 and AWS Machine Learning Research Award.
+This project was supported in part by NSF CAREER AWARD 1942230, a grant from NIST 60NANB20D134, HR001119S0026-GARD-FP-052, ONR YIP award N00014-22-1-2271, Army Grant W911NF2120076 and AWS Machine Learning Research Award.
 We would like to thank Besmira Nushi, Eric Horvitz and Shital Shah for helpful discussions.